Blues

 Admission requirements

-In addition to fulfilling general admission requirements, applicants must complete two rounds of auditions to be qualified for the programme.
+General admission requirements, except from the Norwegian language requirement and applicants must also complete two rounds of auditions to be qualified for the programme.
 Full guidelines for the auditions can be found here.

 The programme is also open to exchange students nominated from one of USN’s international partner institutions.
 Exchange students may enrol for one semester (30 ECTS) or a full year (60 ECTS).
 More information about nomination and application procedures can be found here.